 A mix of automatic and manual transmission, the dual-clutch transmission works without a torque convertor.
 It consists of two clutches, one for odd-numbered gears and one for even-numbered gears.
 Volkswagen is the pioneer of dual clutch transmission as it was first used in 2003 Golf R32.
 Electro-hydraulics help to control the clutches automatically.
 In some dual-clutch transmissions, it is even possible to change gears manually.

 Performance or sports cars mostly use this transmission.
 Porsche was the pioneer of tiptronic transmission in the early 90’s.
 As the fight between manual vs. automatic is never-ending, the tiptronic carries elements from both transmissions.
 Instead of a clutch pedal, it has a torque convertor and functions more like a manual.
 The driver can opt for automatic or manual shifting of gears in this transmission.
 In addition, it has a built-in safety feature to prevent damage to the gearbox from over-revving when downshifting.
 This transmission works to maximise performance which is why brands like Porsche, BMW and Audi use them for their high-performing models.

 It is important for drivers to know the types of transmission before buying new or used cars in Sharjah or anywhere else.
 This can help you decide which transmission is more suitable for your type of car and also the way you like to drive.
-That being said, faulty transmissions can cause a lot of problems which is why CarSwitch.com provides a 200-point inspection report with every car!
+That being said, faulty transmissions can cause a lot of problems which is why CarSwitch.com arranges a specialist to inspect your car!